Welcome to It’s A Magical Life. In this podcast I’m here today with the gorgeous Kenna Dean on Resilience.

 I think those are some fantastic tips.
 Now, we have to touch on ping pong.
 What got you started on to ping pong?

-I guess That’s how it’s meant to be though.
+I guess that’s how it’s meant to be though.
 We pass the baton on to the younger ones.
 Now, people can find you www.KDeanconsulting.net.
-And Facebook at KDean consulting 4 you.
-That’s number four.
-And on LinkedIn.
+And Facebook at KDean consulting 4 you and on LinkedIn.
 So we love to give freebies to people here.
 So as far as a freebie goes, What are you offering the listeners?

 That is fantastic.
 Well, thank you again for your time.
 Kenna, I know we’ve had a time difference delay here.
 Now, some very valuable freebies there from Kenna.
 This episode has been so full of nuggets to write down any wisdom to take in.
 So thank you again.